joecox/py-ts-exploration/readme.md

-# py-ts-exploration
+# py-ts-exploration - Github Actions

-This repo is for various explorations related to Python-backend/Typescript-frontend projects.
+This branch explores using Github Actions as CI for a Python/Typescript-React web app.

+- uv/pnpm setup
+- docker build
+- testing
+- caching
+- zizmor